ECHO and SGA Telnet Options for MUDs

 ECHO SGA Result

-While it may seem counter-intuitive at first, the way to hide a password as it is being entered is to ENABLE echo on the server.
-When the server negotiates DO ECHO, it is telling the client that the server will be responsible for echoing any required text, and that the client should stop echoing text in its local line editor.
-To hide the password, the server takes responsibility for echoing text, and then simply doesn't echo the password back to the user.
+So, to hide the password as it is being entered, the server takes responsibility for echoing text, and then simply doesn't echo the password back to the user.
 Many (but not all) line-by-line mode MUD clients will respect the ECHO setting and hide the data being typed in the local line editor, on the assumption that it is a password.
-Once the password is entered, the server should negotiate back into the previous ECHO mode.
+Once the password is entered, the server should negotiate back into the previous ECHO mode, typically with a "WONT ECHO", so that the line mode client goes back to showing the user what they type.

 Best Practice for New MUD Clients and Servers

-There is nothing about character-at-a-time mode that prevents a MUD client from providing a local line-by-line mode editor, and sending pre-edited lines up to the server.
+There is nothing about being in character-at-a-time mode that prevents a MUD client from providing a local line-by-line mode editor, and sending pre-edited lines up to the server.
 (See LociTerm, for an example).
 This allows for local text entry on platforms such as mobile where a local editor is a natural way to enter text, while still allowing a client to send individual keystrokes, such as function keys, in an immediate and natural way via on-screen buttons without the need to implement a separate out of band protocol.

 Concerns about latency and per-keystroke packet transfer times are no longer an issue in the video-rich, high speed internet of (circa 2024), and character-at-a-time mode can provide the best of line mode editing with immediate, server-side keystroke processing.